 It is a University Regulation that you attend regularly.
-If circumstances are such that you are not able to do so, then please contact your Director of Studies to discuss your situation and agree an appropriate course of action.
-See Regulation 3: www.bath.ac.uk/regulations
+If you are not able to do so, or will be absent for longer than three days due to ill health, then you must contact your Director of Studies to discuss your situation and an appropriate course of action.